mcpaulafi/ot-harjoitustyo/dokumentaatio/specifications.md

 User defines what measurement data (temperature, wind) is retrieved from the selected stations.
 User can rename selected stations.
 User can select layout for weather view.

 Settings are saved to the database.
 Settings can be changed anytime.
-(TEHTY)

-### Weather view (TEHTY: 1 station)
+### Weather view (TEHTY)

 Selected information is displayed on the view.

 ### Data updates

 Latest measurement data is retrieved every hour and saved on the database.

 ### Database (TEHTY)